remel19/recipe-app/README.md

 We are creating an array of `n` elements for it, and the `key` prop is used to tell React what is the order of the elements in the array.

-# State
+## State

-We want our app to be able to switch between places, so we can use state to keep that data in our App component.
+We want our app to be able to switch between food items, so we can use state to keep that data in our App component.

 First, lets add a constructor function that will use the normal class `super` function, and then set up the initial `this.state`: